Thank You For Visiting

 September 23, 1974, a 120 press contingent, a dozen members of Congress, and representatives of the Mint and Treasury Departments toured Fort Knox’s gold vault.
-It remains a gold-letter day for those who made it to the “A” list and attended, and a bitter day for those who were not allowed in.
-The next visitors to the vault occurred in 2017.
+The next visitors were allowed in the vault in 2017.

-September 23, 2014, UK harvested hemp they at been growing at their Spindletop Research Farm.
-A federal farm bill allowed them to grow hemp on trial bias, otherwise the crop was still illegal to grow in 2014.
-The harvesting grew a large crowd of spectators.
+On September 23, 2014, UK harvested the hemp they grew at their Spindletop Research Farm.
+A federal farm bill allowed them to grow hemp on a trial bias; otherwise, the crop was still illegal to grow in 2014.
+The actual harvesting grew a large crowd of spectators.